DustinVFP/dustys-Discord-Music-Bot/README.md

 ~~estimated date of functionality: hopefullyi functional by december and usable before the end of 2018~~ that didn't happen so hopefully functional by april 2019

+edit: project put on hold until further notice, i'll be focusing on other projects for now